Cybersecurity is a very broad term. I feel that techtarget.com does an excellent job in describing what cybersecurity is all about.

 Salts are random strings of characters appended to the back of your password.

-The appending of salts are done before going through the hashing algorithm.
+The appending of salts is done before going through the hashing algorithm.
 This way even if two users have the same password, they will have a different password hash.

 Here is a great illustration by Wordfence of how a salted-hash password is generated.